 - Azure Provides 60+ regions around the globe.

-- Deploy your services to multiple regions which will give High Availability, Low Latency, Geographical reach.
+- Deploy your services to multiple regions which will give High Availability, Low Latency, and Geographical reach.

 - Azure provides multiple Availability zones in a single Azure region.

-- Each Availability Zone is one or more data centers and they have their own network connectivity and power resources.
+- Each Availability Zone is one or more data centres and they have their own network connectivity and power resources.

-- Availability Zone in a region are connected with low latency link.
+- The Availability Zone in a region is connected with a low latency link.

-- Availability Zones help to achieve high availability with low latency in same region.
+- Availability Zones help to achieve high availability with low latency in the same region.

 - Not all Azure regions have Availability Zones.